Last Updated on September 22, 2021 by Jeremy

 When it comes to delicious tacos, that is all we really want.

-Bea Taco Town is located at 110 and 633 Smithfield Street.
+Bea Taco Town is located at 110 Smithfield Street.
 We visited the Banksville Road location prior to its closing for this review.